austincunningham/clone-update/README.md

 # clone-update

-bash script for cloning, forking ,creating remotes and pulling the latest master on all integr8ly
+bash script for cloning, forking ,creating remotes and pulling the latest master on all integr8ly repos

 # Prerequisites